Leonardo-Boss/suckless-site/www.suckless.org/common/project_ideas.md

 Projects like [dmenu](http://tools.suckless.org/dmenu) prove that it's possible to bring the Unix philosophy onto the desktop and into the land of graphical applications.
-We believe that there is big potential for doing similiar things for other purposes such as managing contacts, bookmarks, browsing files/directories, reading/managing mails, organizing/viewing images/videos and listening to music, all in a very elegant and Unix-like way.
+We believe that there is big potential for doing similar things for other purposes such as managing contacts, bookmarks, browsing files/directories, reading/managing mails, organizing/viewing images/videos and listening to music, all in a very elegant and Unix-like way.
 We believe that such